beardsvibe/buildfox/docs/manual.md

 --------------- | --------------------- | --------------------------------------------
-variation       | debug                 | build variation, by default is always debug toolset_msc     | true or not set       | true if msc toolset is available toolset_clang   | true or not set       | true if clang toolset is available toolset_gcc     | true or not set       | true if gcc toolset is available toolset         | msc or clang or gcc   | preferred toolset to use, preferences : msc > clang > gcc
+variation       | debug                 | build variation, by default is always debug toolset_msc     | true or not set       | true if msc toolset is available toolset_msc_ver | 2012, 2013 or 2015    | version of msc toolset if it's available toolset_clang   | true or not set       | true if clang toolset is available toolset_gcc     | true or not set       | true if gcc toolset is available toolset         | msc or clang or gcc   | preferred toolset to use, preferences : msc > clang > gcc